What happened to Paige’s family, ex Husband, Desmond Guinness, Marvin M. Mitchelson. Updated 1/28/2025

 In the late 1970s……..

-Paige’s divorce lawyer Marvin Mitchelson went from “Beverly Hills and LA famous” with some degree of national fame, to internationally famous, when he represented Michelle Triola Marvin in her lawsuit against live-in lover of 6 years, actor Lee Marvin.
-I
+Paige’s divorce lawyer Marvin Mitchelson gained a reputation beyond Beverly Hills and LA.
+He became internationally famous when he represented Michelle Triola Marvin in her lawsuit against her live-in lover of 6 years, actor Lee Marvin.

 Mitchelson introduced the term and concept of “palimony” into the courts.